Updated: May 22

 While in the past sales may have taken the front seat in bringing new products to light, today’s discerning cyber buyer isn't interested.
 They seek expert insight, unbiased opinions, and the stark truth unfiltered through the lens of traditional marketing copy or lame promises that will never come to fruition.

-What makes you a cyber influencer?
+What makes you a cybersecurity influencer?

 Mimicking the diversity of specialties in cyber itself, there is no cookie-cutter definition of what makes a cyber influencer.
-Ranging in experiences, work backgrounds, and geographic reach, the persona of a cyber influencer can be complex to pin down, but many have the following traits:
+Ranging in experiences, work backgrounds, and geographic reach, the persona of a cyber security influencer can be complex to pin down, but many have the following traits:

 The practical and technical experience gained through industry experience